-Salmon Glycemic Index Nutritional Value
+Salmon Glycemic Index Nutritional Value is 0

 - Amount Per 100 grams